juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

 ## Nested function scope

-As we know, when returning a function from another function what we are trying to achieve is persist the outer's function scope (__lexical environment__) which is accessible from the function definition returned, and that's because __where a function is created determines what data it has access to when it's called__.
+As we know, when returning a function from another function what we are trying to achieve is persist the outer's function scope (__lexical environment__) which is accessible from the function definition returned, and that's because where a function is created determines what data it has access to when it's called.

+> Where a function is created determines what data it has access to when it's called

 This also applies to functions declared directly in the global memory, and in the next example when we try to execute the expression __counter++__ from inside the increment function, if it doesn't find the variable in its own local memory, it goes straight to look for it in the global memory.